 Insomnia can be acute or chronic.
 Acute insomnia lasts for shorter periods of time and is generally brought on by stress or a traumatic event.
 Chronic insomnia lasts for a month or longer and may be connected to other medical conditions.

 There are two types of insomnia – primary and secondary.
-Primary insomnia refers to sleeplessness that cannot be attributed to an existing medial, psychiatric or environmental cause (AASM).
+Primary insomnia refers to sleeplessness that cannot be attributed to an existing medical, psychiatric or environmental cause (AASM).
 If your insomnia stems from an underlying condition – such as other sleep or mental disorders, or substance abuse – it’s called secondary insomnia.

-Here’s a comprehensive list of biological, psychological and social factors that may contribute to insomnia:
+Here’s a comprehensive list of biological, psychological, and social factors that may contribute to insomnia:

 According to Matthew Walker, “The decimation of sleep throughout industrialized nations is having a catastrophic impact on our health, our wellness, even the safety and education of our children.
 It’s a silent sleep loss epidemic.
 It’s fast becoming one of the greatest challenges we face in the 21st century.”

 - Impacts your ability to focus and learn new things

 - Makes you more susceptible to errors or accidents

 - Increases the likelihood of developing dementia and/or dying of a heart attack

 - Weakens your immune system

 - Makes you more vulnerable to cancer